-AirPlay 2 finally yomped on in eight years later, bringing with it a range of swanky new features.
+AirPlay 2 finally yomped on in eight years later, bringing with it a range of swanky new features and remains Apple’s wireless streaming standard.
 The best bit: assuming you’re armed with compatible kit, everything should just work.

 What you need to use AirPlay 2

-AirPlay 2 is designed to use an Apple device as a source/controller.
+AirPlay 2 is designed to use an Apple device as a source/controller to beam music and video over Wi-Fi to a compatible wireless speaker.
 You can send content from a PC running iTunes, and there are Android workarounds, but you’re going to have a simpler time when armed with iPhones, iPads, Macs and the like.

 If you’re ensconced in Apple’s ecosystem, you’ll be fine with any remotely recent devices: